Petya, WannaCry and the future of global cyber attacks

 The future of global cyber attacks

-In the case of ransomware sometimes businesses may take the decision to pay the ransom being demanded, simply because it will cost them less that losing a day’s worth of productivity – even if they dislike the idea of responding to ransom demands.
+Businesses sometimes decide to pay ransomware demands, simply because it costs less than losing a day’s productivity.
+Even if they dislike the idea of responding to ransom demands.
 However, if you now have malware which simply poses as ransomware, it changes things.
 In this case, even if a company responds to the demands it won’t guarantee the return of their files and, depending on their policies, who knows how much data could be permanently destroyed.

-There is no doubt that “NotPetya” was a sophisticated piece of malware, designed to “spread fast and cause damage with a plausibly deniable cover of ransomware”, and it does raise questions about potential attacks in the future and the motives behind them, e.g. cyberterrorism, revenge, geopolitics etc.
+There is no doubt that “NotPetya” was a sophisticated piece of malware, designed to “spread fast and cause damage with a plausibly deniable cover of ransomware”.
+Which raises questions about potential attacks in the future and the motives behind them, e.g. cyberterrorism, revenge, geopolitics etc.

-Although the increase in cyber attacks, and their global reach, is concerning, as always there are steps businesses can take to secure their systems.
+Although the increase in cyber-attacks, and their global reach, is concerning, there are steps businesses can take.

-On a day-to-day level, you should ensure that all your systems and software remain up to date, you apply the latest patches when they are released and you are running up to date Anti-Virus and Firewall solutions.
+On a day-to-day level, you should ensure that all your systems and software remain up to date.
+Apply the latest patches when they are released and ensure you’re running up to date Anti-Virus and Firewall solutions.
 Staff training also plays an important role.
-With email and social engineering popular methods of attack, it’s vital that they understand how to recognise potential threats and how to respond in those situations.
+With email and social engineering popular attack methods, it’s vital that they recognise potential threats and know how to respond.

 Backups are critical, but they need to organised in a particular way to be “ransomware-proof”.
 A three-tier approach, which comprises short, medium and long-term backups, is a more reliable way to protect your data:

-- Medium Term – Regular backups of systems and data onto easily accessible storage devices that are logically isolated from the rest of the network
+- Medium Term – Regular backups onto easily accessible storage devices logically isolated from the rest of the network

-- Long Term – Offline, encrypted storage, physically isolated from the rest of your company and users.
-These backups are less frequent and comprehensive but are there in the case of an emergency if your company needs to recover everything.
+- Long-Term – Offline, encrypted storage, physically isolated from the rest of your company and users.
+These backups are less frequent and comprehensive but are there in the case of an emergency.

-Alongside this, you should also run regular tests of your backups to ensure all is working as it should be, and malware scanning in case ransomware enters the systems and hides in encrypted files when they are backed up – this will help prevent users from being stuck in a continual loop of backup-restore-encrypt.
+Alongside this, you should also run regular tests of your backups to ensure all is working as it should be.
+Regularly scan for malware in case ransomware enters the systems and hides in encrypted files when they are backed up.
+This will help prevent users from becoming stuck in a continual loop of backup-restore-encrypt.